Week 3

 Milling, PCB's, soldering and more!

-The difference between a broken and new end mill
+between a severely used (left) and new (right) end mill.

 But you know the saying, "Third time's a charm"!
 I got a new plate, aligned everything correctly and got a beautifully milled PCB.
 On to the soldering!